joeylitalien/2d-fluid/readme.md

-# Poisson Solvers for 2D Fluid Simulation
+# Poisson Solvers for 2D Fluid Simulation in a Box
 This repository serves for the final project of Paul Kry's Physically Based Animation course at McGill University, Winter 2017.

 ## Numerical Solvers